pdickson2/pdickson2.github.io/malawi.md

 ## Resilience Discussion

 Clearly, these maps are not identical, though they do share general trends of similarity throughout.
 There are many potential reasons for the discrepancies present in this lab.
 One of the most important reasons, as discussed above, is due to our uncertainty in the creation of the quintiles themselves and how they were measured.
 Without an understanding of how specifically the authors classified each of the points, a concrete workflow cannot be created which mirrors the original.
 Another possible issue for this analysis is the lack of certainty with the DHS surveys themselves.
 One major factor is that these individual level surveys have innate error with either lack of reporting or incorrect reporting.
 Another important factor is the lack of geographical certainty, which I examined [here](final.md) in my final project for the class.
+But an overview of the issue is that the DHS Survey data was designed to be looked at on the district data, rather than as traditional authorities, leading to overall uncertainty in their results.

 ## Vulnerability Methodology